MicrosoftDocs/entra-docs/docs/identity/app-proxy/overview-what-is-app-proxy.md

 6. The response is sent through the connector and application proxy service to the user.

 > [!NOTE]
 > Like most Microsoft Entra hybrid agents, the private network connector doesn't require you to open inbound connections through your firewall.
-User traffic in step 3 terminates at the application proxy Service (in Microsoft Entra ID).
-The private network connector (on-premises) is responsible for the rest of the communication.
+User traffic in step 3 terminates at the application proxy service.
+The private network connector, which resides in your private network, is responsible for the rest of the communication.
->

 | Component | Description |